black-code1/freeCodeCamp/Learn-the-Date-Object-by-Building-a-Date-Formatter/README.md

 The .getFullYear() method returns a number which represents the year for the provided date.

 Using const, create a variable named year and assign it the year from date with the .getFullYear() method.

+# Step 7
+The .getHours() method returns a number between 0 and 23.
+This represents the hour for the provided date, where 0 is midnight and 23 is 11 p.m.

+Create a const variable named hours and assign it the hour from date with the .getHours() method.